wmde/Diff/README.md

 public function patch( array $base, Diff $diffOps );
 ```

-Implemenations provided by Diff:
+Implementations provided by Diff:

 * ListPatcher: Applies non-associative diffs to a base.
 With default options does the reverse of ListDiffer
-* MapPatcher: Applies diff to a base, recursivly if needed.
+* MapPatcher: Applies diff to a base, recursively if needed.
 With default options does the reverse of MapDiffer

 All classes part of the patcher component can be found in <code>includes/patcher</code>